Skip to content

 May 21, 2026, 8:45 am | Read time: 4 minutes

-For many people, coffee is indispensable, especially in the morning, but taking supplements is also part of the daily (morning) routine for many.
+For many people, coffee is an essential part of their morning routine, but taking supplements is also a daily habit for many.
 However, combining certain supplements with coffee can be problematic.
-FITBOOK reveals which dietary supplements should not be taken with coffee.
+FITBOOK reveals which dietary supplements should not be taken with coffee and consulted nutrition experts and diabetologist Dr. Matthias Riedl for insights.

-Why Coffee Can Affect the Effectiveness of Dietary Supplements
+Why Coffee Can Affect the Efficacy of Dietary Supplements

 Coffee contains not only caffeine but also polyphenols and tannins.
 These are natural plant compounds that have antioxidant effects and give coffee its slightly bitter taste.
-At the same time, they can also affect the absorption of certain nutrients in the body.
+However, they can also affect the absorption of certain nutrients in the body.

-Additionally, caffeine has a mild diuretic effect, which can cause certain minerals and vitamins to be excreted more quickly.
-While this effect is usually minor with moderate coffee consumption, the timing of intake can play a larger role with high-dose supplements or existing deficiencies.
+Additionally, caffeine has a mild diuretic effect, which can lead to faster excretion of certain minerals and vitamins.
+While this effect is usually minor with moderate coffee consumption, the timing of intake can be more significant with high-dose supplements or existing deficiencies.

 Caution is also advised with stimulating supplements.
-Combined with coffee, the stimulating effect can be intensified, potentially leading to nervousness, heart palpitations, or sleep problems.
+When combined with coffee, the stimulating effect can be intensified, potentially leading to nervousness, heart palpitations, or sleep problems.

 Coffee Can Inhibit Iron Absorption

 People should be particularly cautious with iron supplements.
 Research shows that coffee can impair iron absorption in the body.
-This is partly due to polyphenols and tannins, which can bind to iron in the digestive tract.
+Polyphenols and tannins, which can bind to iron in the digestive tract, are partly responsible.
 Non-heme iron, or plant-based iron from supplements or vegetarian diets, seems to be particularly affected.

 What It Can Mean for Magnesium and Calcium

-Researchers are also discussing possible interactions between coffee and minerals like magnesium and calcium.
-Caffeine has a mild diuretic effect, which could lead to faster excretion of minerals.
+Researchers also discuss possible interactions between coffee and minerals like magnesium and calcium.
+Caffeine’s mild diuretic effect could lead to faster excretion of minerals.
 There are also indications that coffee can affect calcium absorption.

-Researchers from Brazil have found that under the influence of caffeine, the body excretes more calcium and simultaneously relies on existing reserves.
-This could impair the long-term supply of essential minerals.2
+Brazilian researchers have found that under the influence of caffeine, the body excretes more calcium and simultaneously taps into existing reserves.
+This could potentially impair the long-term supply of essential minerals.2

 The Impact of Coffee on Vitamins

-Furthermore, potential interactions between vitamin D and coffee or caffeine are a focus of research.
+Possible interactions between vitamin D and coffee or caffeine are also a focus of research.
 Some studies suggest that caffeine could affect certain vitamin D receptors in the body, potentially making it less efficient for the body to use vitamin D despite adequate intake.3

 More on the topic